Rent can be increased by a landlord if the correct notice period is followed and certain conditions are met. Rent can also be reduced.

 If the rent is too high

-If a landlord is charging a lot more than is being charged for similar properties in the area, the tenant can apply to the Tenancy Tribunal.
-The Tribunal could make an order for the rent to be reduced.
+If a landlord is charging a lot more than is being charged for similar properties in the area, tenants should speak to the landlord to negotiate a reduction in rent.
 The tenant will need to have evidence that their rent is a lot higher than rent for similar houses in the same area.
+If the landlord declines the rent reduction request, the tenant can apply to the Tenancy Tribunal.

 If you have a fixed-term tenancy, you can only apply to the Tenancy Tribunal for a market rent review within: